Best Of16 min read

 Cyberghost

-CyberGhost does something most gaming VPNs don't bother with: actual dedicated gaming servers.
-Not just a label slapped on for marketing — the gaming-specific servers showed measurably lower packet loss in my tests compared to their standard servers.
-It's a real, tangible difference.
+Here's what sets CyberGhost apart: actual dedicated gaming servers.
+Not just a marketing label — the gaming-specific servers showed measurably lower packet loss in my tests compared to their standard servers.
+It's a real difference you can actually measure.

-For console gamers specifically, CyberGhost's router compatibility is excellent, and this matters a lot.
-Since you can't install a VPN app directly on a PS5 or Xbox Series X, router-level VPN is the practical solution — and CyberGhost's tutorials and router support documentation are among the best I've seen from any provider.
-The 45-day money-back guarantee also gives you enough time to actually test it properly across multiple gaming sessions before committing.
+For console gamers specifically, CyberGhost's router compatibility is excellent, and this matters way more than you'd think.
+Since you can't install a VPN app directly on a PS5 or Xbox Series X, router-level VPN is the practical solution — and CyberGhost's tutorials and documentation are among the best I've seen from any provider.
+The 45-day money-back guarantee also gives you enough time to test it properly across multiple gaming sessions before you're locked in.

 Key Features: